 how it affects the level of a hormone called

 cortisol in the blood.
 This test screens for

 amounts of cortisol are being produced by the adrenal glands.
 Test results are

-usually available in 2 to 3 days.
+usually available in a few days.

 The normal values listed here—called a reference range—are just a guide.
 These ranges vary from lab to lab, and your lab may have a different range for what's normal.
 Your lab report should contain the range your lab uses.
 Also, your doctor will evaluate your results based on your health and other factors.
 This means that a value that falls outside the normal values listed here may still be normal for you or your lab.